jackmorrison12/JackMorrisonBeta/about.markdown

 The original version of this site was created when I was 16 as part of a school project.
 I wrote it in basic HTML and CSS, and therefore it has become unsustainable as more pages have been added, as there is a lot of duplication.
 That's why I decided to migrate it to something more sustainable.

+Initially, I wanted to do something dynamic.
 However, since I host the site using Github Pages, dynamic sites are not supported.
-After some internet research, I discovered a static solution: Jekyll.
+I considered switching hosting provider, but after some internet research, I discovered a static solution: Jekyll.
+I thought this would be a fun challenge.

 My initial project is to export my current site, reducing all of the code duplication, which I am currently doing.
 Once this is complete, it will be much easier to update with more content.